 typography

-Notes on typography, for English or English-related language contexts.
+Notes on typography, mostly for English or English-related language contexts.

 guidelines